QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 **This course will focus on making POSIX-compliant scripts**.

-<span class="h3">As such if you want to make bash-only scripts, read the bash-course to improve your posix scripts by using bash-only syntax </span><small>(usually shorter, and/or simplified)</small>.
+<span class="h4">As such if you want to make bash-only scripts, read the bash-course to improve your posix scripts by using bash-only syntax </span><small>(usually shorter, faster, and/or simplified)</small>.

 </div><div>